-Several minutes pass as your eyes adjust to the darkness within.
-The tent appears to be deserted so you take your time looking around.
-In the soft glow of flickering candlelight wisps of smoke curl up and around decorative silks hanging from the ceiling overhead.
+Alternating strands of beads and bells frame the doorway of the tent.
+In the soft glow of flickering candlelight wisps of smoke curl up and around the decorative silks hanging from the ceiling.
 The pungent odor of incense makes your nose twitch.
-A heavy black iron cauldron are just a few of the items you see scattered about.
+A heavy black iron cauldron rests on a stack of books with worn leather bindings.
 A small grouping of tiny stoppered bottles catches your eye.
-You peer intently at the smokey opaque glass wondering what magical ingredients are contained within.
+You peer intently at the opaque glass wondering what magical ingredients could be contained within.

-Slowly she takes her place on the stool and in a thickly accented voice, asks, “May I help you, traveler?”
+Slowly she takes her place on the stool and in a thickly-accented voice, asks, “May I help you, traveler?”

 I have lived in this town all my life, you think to yourself, you are the traveler here.
 Without taking her gaze from yours, she reaches for the deck of cards.
 You watch, mesmerized, as long delicate fingers covered in gold and silver rings deftly begin to shuffle.
 The cards seem to flow like water in her hands.
 As if in response to your unspoken thought, the Gypsy says, “We all travel different paths in this life, some with the feet, others with the mind.
 I can see that along either, you will go far.”
 You have the sudden sensation that your mind is an open book and a shiver of trepidation runs down your spine.